gk646/magique/README.md

 Other than the listed points magique is very modular and customizable and many modules can be disabled or replaced by user code with _no overhead_.

-**_Even if you don't want to use the whole engine there are plenty of interesting concepts within `magique` that you can use or learn from.**_
+_**Even if you don't want to use the whole engine there are plenty of interesting concepts within `magique` that you can use or learn from.**_

-### 3. Documentation
+### Documentation

-There are 2 ways `magique` is documented:
+There are 3 ways `magique` is documented:

 - **In-Header Documentation**
     - Each public module, function and struct comes with a comment or description